department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/mvp-usability/research-plan.md

 - There will be minimal confusion created by the content and question wording within the questionnaire.

 ## Method
 We will conduct remote moderated usability testing via Zoom using the Perigean contract.
-This method will allow us to share a high-fidelity wireframe prototype (mobile and desktop) to confirm if our questionnaire is easily usable by Veterans.
+This method will allow us to share a high-fidelity wireframe prototype (mobile and desktop versions) to confirm if our questionnaire is easily usable by Veterans.

 ## Participants and Recruitment

-Recruit for 12 fulfilled sessions (6 for desktop version of the test and 6 for mobile version of the test) using the following criteria:
+Recruit for 12 fulfilled sessions (6 for the desktop version and 6 for the mobile version of the test) using the following criteria:
 _Amanda, Lacey and Ming - I know that we discussed 12 as a number for recruitment, but what are your thoughts on 5 per desktop/5 per mobile?
 Even if we ended up with 3 on desktop and 3 on mobile - that would still tell us a lot._

 **Must have for participants**
 - Have you visted a primary care provider at the VA in the last year? (pass = yes)
 	- If confused by the term "primary care provider," explain that a primary care provider is your main doctor, nurse practitioner, or physician’s assistant.
 	- _Question to Amanda, Lacey, and Ming (or anyone who might know the answer to this): If primary care provider visits would be too difficult to recruit for, then we could change it to any medical appointment in the last 6 months.
 Thoughts?
 I don't know how hard it would be to recruit for that criteria._
-- Half (6) must have a mobile device and be willing to be complete the test on said device

 **Good to have for participants**
+- At least one iOS mobile device owner
+- At least one Android mobile device owner
 - At least 1 woman
 - At least 1 person of color
 - At least 1 participant 35 or under and 1 participant over 55